OpenTranslationBible/open-bible/en-GB/62.1 John/md/1-john-02.md

 ## 1 John 2:4

-The one who says, “I have come to know Him,” and does not keep His commandments, is a liar, and the truth is not in him;
+Anyone who claims, “I have come to know Him,” yet does not keep His commandments, is deceiving themselves, and the truth is not in them;

 ## 1 John 2:5